Podcast 60: the lowdown on B2B messaging workshops

 The format of the document will vary depending on the scope of your messaging project, but typically it might include the following:

-• An introduction: What the document is for, how it can be used, and by who.
+• An introduction: What the document is for, how it can be used, and by whom.

-• A description of your target persona(s): Who you’re selling to, what their responsibilities and motivations are, their buying triggers, and what they’re looking for in a solution or provider.
+• A description of your target persona(s): The people who buy from you, what their responsibilities and motivations are, their buying triggers, and what they’re looking for in a solution or provider.

 • Your value proposition: A succinct summary of the value your brand, product, or service offers to its primary audience.

 • Key messages: The main things you want the audience to know (or feel) about your brand, product, or service.
-We can supply these as copy blocks that can be pasted directly into marketing, sales, and PR materials.
+We can supply these as copy blocks you can paste directly into marketing, sales, and PR materials.

 • Supporting messages: Secondary messaging to support the key messages, also as copy blocks.